There are several interesting facts that everyone should know about gorillas. While some are just unique information, they are still worth learning!

 Gorillas are not monkeys.
 Many people wrongly think they are, although all are primates, monkeys have tails and great apes such as gorillas do not have any at all.
 Gorillas are apes, not monkeys!

 Are they Carnivores?
-Nope, regardless their large teeth, they have a fundamentally herbivorous diet, although sometimes they consume small invertebrates.
+Nope, regardless of their large teeth, they have a fundamentally herbivorous diet, although sometimes they consume small invertebrates.
+Apart from their herbivorous diet, gorillas help maintain the natural ecosystem in the forest through their feeding habits.

 There are only two species of gorilla: the western gorilla and the eastern gorilla.